February 3, June 4, October 4

-The sixth step of humility is that we are content with the lowest and most menial treatment, and regard ourselves as a poor and worthless worker in whatever task we are given, saying with the prophet: “I am insignificant and ignorant, no better than a beast before you, yet I am with you always” (Ps.
-73:22-23).
+The sixth step of humility is that a monk is content with the lowest and most menial treatment, and regards themselves as a poor and worthless worker in whatever task they are given, saying to themselves with the Prophet: “I am insignificant and ignorant, no better than a beast before you, yet I am with you always” (Ps.
+72:22-23).

 What is the most menial task you can think of?
 Cleaning the toilet?
 Sorting the rubbish?
 Are you content in doing it?
-And what might our response be if someone ignores us as we work away on our lowly task?
-Is it to react, to become angry, to feel disrespected?
+And what might our response be if what we do goes unacknowledged?

 To be growing in humility is to be more and more at ease with whatever needs to be done and with whatever we are asked to do.
 The humble do not avoid what others might consider lowly tasks; there is no preference for roles that signal a certain identity and status.
 The humble experience a contentment that is not attached to status and perception.
 This contentment is then naturally expressed in whatever needs to be done.